Letters-of-Intent applications for the 2021 cycle are now closed

 - Explanation of the overall aims of the research project (300 words maximum)

-- Brief description of the methodological approach, including population, procedures, and analysis (500 words maximum)
+- Brief description of the methodological approach, including (if relevant): population, procedures, and analysis (500 words maximum)

-- Significance and potential impact of the work, and relevance to the contemplative sciences (200 words maximum)
+- Significance and potential impact of the work, and relevance to contemplative sciences/studies (200 words maximum)

-- Abbreviated CVs or NIH-style biosketches of key personnel (5 pages maximum per biosketch)
+- Abbreviated CVs or NIH-style biosketches of key personnel (5 pages maximum per CV/biosketch)

 - NOTE: In the online portal, the applicant’s name must be the Principal Investigator on the grant—if you are submitting materials for another person, you must create an account in her/his name.